BitVM/bitvm.github.io/snark.md

 # SNARK Verifier in Bitcoin Script

-We want to implement a universal SNARK verifier for [BitVM2](/bivm2)
+We want to implement a universal SNARK verifier in Bitcoin Script to run it in [BitVM2](/bivm2).

 ## Options
 - Groth16